 Today, we’re trying to address diseases that were more or less unheard of, or exceedingly rare, a century ago or less.
 And even those living a seemingly “clean” life can be dramatically affected; the toxic load is just that great.”
 Suzanne Somers

 New House, Fresh Start

-Between the time that we sold our house and finally moved into our new place, we lived at 2 different short term places.
+Between the time that we sold our house and finally moved into our new place, we lived at 2 different short-term places.
 It was also during that time that I was being treated for Lyme Disease.
-Between being out of the moldy environment and getting rid of Lyme Disease, I was noticing major improvements with my Multiple Chemical Sensitivity symptoms.
+Between being out of the moldy environment and getting rid of Lyme Disease, I was noticing major improvements in my Multiple Chemical Sensitivity symptoms.
 My body was finally getting stronger again.
-I was even beginning to add a pound or two onto my thin weight.
+I was even beginning to add a pound or two to my thin weight.

 During this time, when we lived in an apartment, we had a storage closet off of the room which I used as my office.
 It was filled to the brim with many of our boxes.
 After a few weeks, I had a hard time being in that room, so I began working in a different area.
 I even taped the closet door off, so the smell of the boxes wouldn’t bother me.
 Other than that, I seemed to be ok with our furniture and our other miscellaneous items in the apartment.
 Of course, in a temporary apartment, we didn’t have much unpacked.

 We finally moved into our new place.
 Before moving everything in, we painted every room, then we moved our furniture and other items in.
 This time around, I wanted to unpack everything and be all settled in within the first few weeks.
 I didn’t want the idea of slowly unpacking to linger over my head for months to come like it did in our old house.